TuanMinhDo1203/ocr-license-plate/README.md

-# 🚗 License Plate OCR with YOLOv8 + Tesseract
+# 🚗 Vietnamese License Plate OCR with YOLOv8 + Tesseract

 This project detects and extracts **vehicle license plate numbers** from images using a two-stage pipeline:
 🔹 **YOLOv8** for license plate detection